Go back to normal view

 John McCrae (1872-1918)

 We will remember them

 On the 11th hour on the 11th day of the 11th month in 1918, the guns of Europe fell silent for a time.
 The Great War was over and families could begin to look forward with hope.
-To mark the 100th Anniversary of the Armistice, we will be holding two Remembrance Services on Remembrance Sunday.
-During each of the services, we will remember by name those in our villages who fell in the First World War and lay poppy wreathes and crosses, listen to WW1 Poems and Bible readings filled with hope for the future, and light candles of hope for peace.
-And, in the two minutes silence, we will look back with gratitude for the sacrifice made by so many in this and more recent conflicts, and pray for peace in our world and today's peacemakers and hope bearers.
+To mark the 100th Anniversary of the Armistice, we held three Remembrance Services on Sunday 11 November 2018, Remembrance Sunday.
+During each of the services, we remembered by name those in our villages who fell in the First World War and lay poppy wreathes and crosses, listened to WW1 Poems and Bible readings filled with hope for the future, and lit candles of hope for peace.
+And, in the two minutes silence, we looked back with gratitude for the sacrifice made by so many in this and more recent conflicts, and prayed for peace in our world and today's peacemakers and hope bearers.